binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 has a couple of good scripts out of the box for WAF detection.

-To view all of the currently available local nmap scripts `locate *.nse` will give you the full listing.
+To view all of the currently available local nmap scripts:

+`locate *.nse`

+will give you the full listing.
 To narrow down the listing to what we are actually looking for in this case:

 `nmap --script-help "http-waf*"`